cylondata/twister2/docs/concepts/communication/communication-model.md

 Dataflow communications are overlaid on top of worker processes using logical ids.

-We suport both streaming and batch versions of these operations.
+We support both streaming and batch versions of these operations.

 ## TaskPlan